“Don’t Stop Believin'”

 Who’s Jenny?
 She’s the woman sitting behind Eric.

-- Pre-Listening Practice combining two sentences to make one sentence with a participial phrase.
+• Grammar Practice combining two sentences to make one sentence with a nonrestrictive participial phrase.
 Permission granted to reproduce Worksheet 2 for classroom use.

-- Pre-Listening Reduce adjective clauses and combine sentences to form lines from the song “Don’t Stop Believin’.”
-Permission granted to reproduce Worksheet 3 (below) for classroom use.
+• Grammar Reduce adjective clauses and combine sentences to form lines from the song “Don’t Stop Believin’.”
+Permission granted to reproduce Worksheet 3 for classroom use.

 participial phrases in don’t stop.docx participial phrases in don’t stop.pdf

-- Pre-Listening Complete the lyrics cloze exercise.
-Intended for nonprofit educational purposes only.
+• Listening Complete the lyrics gap-fill exercise.
+Lyrics intended for nonprofit educational purposes only.

-Don’t Stop Believin’, cloze.docx Don’t Stop Believin’, cloze.pdf
+Don’t Stop Believin’, gap-fill.docx Don’t Stop Believin’, gap-fill.pdf

-- Post-Listening Read the story “Arnel’s Long Journey,” about Journey’s new lead singer.
+• Reading Read the story “Arnel’s Long Journey,” about Journey’s new lead singer.
 The reading is at the low-intermediate level.
-If you think it might be challenging for your students, consider previewing new vocabulary before they read.
-Below are the steps for the previewing activity I used in my own class.

-- Tell students there has been a crime.
-Examples:
+1. Tell students there has been a crime.
+For example:

 At 4 o’clock yesterday afternoon, there was a bank robbery.

-Yesterday between 2 and 4 PM, a candy bar went missing from the teacher’s desk drawer.2.
-Working as a class, students come up with possible alibis for the suspects, for example:
+Yesterday between 2 and 4 PM, a candy bar went missing from the teacher’s desk drawer.

 At 4 o’clock, we were at a café, eating pie and drinking coffee.